MEXICO CITY (AP)— The first of 8,000 Cuban migrants recently stranded in Central America have crossed the Mexican border into the United States.

 “I’m a Cuban who has just acquired the American Dream,” said Daniel Caballero, one of the first to cross into Laredo, according to a Facebook posting of the sponsoring non-profit group, Cubans in Liberty.

-gay military dating websites The first flight left from Panama’s international airport.
+In Part from Panama City (AFP): The first flight left from Panama’s international airport.
 The foreign ministry said in a statement it would land in Juarez, a Mexican city on the US border.
 Other flights would follow this week.

 It emphasized that the flights were a “limited” and “exceptional” measure.